 Undoubtedly, AI has revolutionized the way customers are being approached on their online purchase journey, with AI chatbots providing essential predictive prompts and recommendations on what exactly will fit one’s needs both in a chosen product category and the associated niches and AI assistants helping customize the product selection, based on the array of granular filtering and predictive analytics.
 Well, as for the growth area for AI use in 2024, this definitely lies in the post-purchase communications sector.

-Namely, the scope of retail marketing usage is limitless: from personalized alerts and notifications regarding the product shipping and delivery statuses in real time, to highly-personalized recommendations for product care and future purchases, and even predictive analytics regarding the possible support requests in relation to the product.
+Namely, the scope of retail marketing usage is limitless: from personalized alerts and notifications regarding the product shipping and delivery statuses in real time, to highly-personalized recommendations for product care and future purchases (as a tailored email marketing strategy, instead of simply sending out cold emails), and even predictive analytics regarding the possible support requests in relation to the product.

-In addition, AI-based technologies can also add up to the upgrade of brands’ and online retailers’ loyalty programs, enabling predictive AI tools to help customize limited offers, premium bonuses and/or other customer incentives based on their previous browsing and purchase behavior and other, highly-granular data elements, hence significantly increasing customer satisfaction and retention rates.
+In addition, AI-based technologies and embedded analytics tools can add up to the upgrade of brands’ and online retailers’ loyalty programs, enabling predictive AI tools to help customize limited offers, premium bonuses and/or other customer incentives based on their previous browsing and purchase behavior and other, highly-granular data elements, hence significantly increasing customer satisfaction and retention rates.

 How AI is Changing the Workforce Structure in E-commerce